WakaSync Standalone

 retryBackoffMax |

-30000 | Cap on backoff delay in ms |
+30000 | Maximum backoff delay in milliseconds. |

 groupKey |

-— | Group identifier for cancellation via cancelGroup() |
+— | Group identifier for cancellation via cancelGroup(). |

 latestOnly |

-false | Auto-cancel previous requests to the same URL |
+false | Auto-cancel previous requests to the same URL. |

 ignoreAbort |

-false | Resolve with undefined instead of throwing on cancellation |
+false | Resolve with undefined instead of throwing on cancellation. |

 abortController |

-— | External AbortController (combined with internal controller) |
+— | External AbortController, combined with WakaSync's internal controller. |

 onSuccess |

-— | Callback fired before the promise resolves |
+— | Callback fired before the promise resolves. |

 onError |

-— | Callback fired before the promise rejects |
+— | Callback fired before the promise rejects. |

 shouldRetry |

-— | Custom function(error, attempt, maxAttempts) for retry logic |
+— | Custom function(error, attempt, maxAttempts) to control retry logic. |

 urlNormalizer |

-— | Custom function(url, opts) returning a group key for latestOnly |
+— | Custom function(url, opts) returning a group key for latestOnly. |

 baseUrl |

-— | Base URL for URL normalization in latestOnly grouping |
+— | Base URL used for URL normalization in latestOnly grouping. |

 Error Codes